-Claudia Schuermann is a regular theacher at EVArts, and she is working on her PhD at Oxford Brookes University.
+Claudia Schuermann is a regular teacher at EVArts, and she worked on her PhD at Oxford Brookes University.

 We took part in a workshop connected to her research work: 'Ways through stone'.
 It was a very inspiring day for all...

 Here is a report from Claudia...

 Ways through Stone

 Material as a Gateway to other forms of Knowing

 Glass Tank Oxford Brookes University